Sam Jeffs

-Sam is a graduate of the University of Oxford (BCL (Distinction)) and the University of Auckland (BA, LLB(Hons)), where he was a Senior Scholar in both Law and Arts.
+Sam holds a BCL (Distinction) from the University of Oxford and a BA and LLB(Hons) from the University of Auckland, where he was a Senior Scholar in both Law and Arts.
+He is recognised as a leading junior in construction and infrastructure disputes by Doyle's Guide.

 Recent Cases